utensil/lean4_jupyter/README.md

 - Add support for [Quarto](https://quarto.org/), possibly integrate with [Molten](https://github.com/benlubas/molten-nvim) in Neovim
 - Add support for [Incrementality](https://lean-lang.org/blog/2024-7-1-lean-490/), see also [repl#57](https://github.com/leanprover-community/repl/pull/57)
 - Make use of [Goal State Diffing](https://leanprover.zulipchat.com/#narrow/channel/113488-general/topic/lean.2Envim/near/478572115)
-- Improve the syntax highlighting in the WebUI, currently it sees Lean 4 as Python
 - Improve the alectryon annotation to support annotations in the middle of a line
 - Provide a switch to use codespan instead of alectryon in the WebUI, or a way to see warnings and errors without hovering or clicking
 - Provide a switch for raw `repl` input/output inspection as a magic, disable it by default